GregTechCEu/GregTech-Modern/docs/content/Modpacks/Other-Topics/Modifying-Crafting-Components.md

 })
 ```

-1. Creates a new crafting component with item stack entries.
+1. Creates a new crafting craftingComponent with item stack entries.
-2. Creates a new crafting component with item tag entries. note the lack of `#` at the beginning of the tag!
+2. Creates a new crafting craftingComponent with item tag entries. note the lack of `#` at the beginning of the tag!
-3. Creates a new crafting component with UnificationEntry entries.
+3. Creates a new crafting craftingComponent with UnificationEntry entries.

 ### Builtin Crafting Components